 Tremough Innovation Centre G07

 I am a postdoctoral research associate employed on the European Research Council (ERC) funded “The cultural evolution and ecology of institutions” project, with Dr. Thomas Currie as the Principal Investigator.
-My research focuses on the use statistical models and computer simulations to develop a theoretical understanding of the micro-evolutionary processes that lead to the emergence of institutions for collective action within populations, as well as the processes that shape institutional variation across populations at the macro-evolutionary scale.
+My research focuses on the use of statistical models and computer simulations to develop a theoretical understanding of the micro-evolutionary processes that lead to the emergence of institutions for collective action within populations, as well as the processes that shape institutional variation across populations at the macro-evolutionary scale.
 In doing so, I systematically test the predictions of these models against data collated from an extensive number of cross-national archaeological, ethnographic and real-world big-data datasets of institutional diversity, using comparative statistical models.
-I have previously engaged with applied data science methodologies to examining the role of ritual in generating and maintaining group cohesion during the initial transition to agriculture—integrating both Mesolithic and Neolithic archaeological data (from north-western Europe and south-west Asia) as well as cross-cultural ethnographic and archaeological data.
+I have previously engaged with applied data science methodologies to examine the role of ritual activity in generating and maintaining group cohesion during the initial transition to agriculture—integrating both Mesolithic and Neolithic archaeological data (from north-western Europe and south-west Asia) as well as cross-cultural ethnographic and archaeological data.

 Funding Body: European Research Council